ritabur/vp-portfolio/content/index.md

     title: Training and discussion facilitation
     body: I have conducted science and environmental communication training workshops for youth, researchers and environmental protection professionals.
-My clients include State Service for Protected Areas, the European Commission representation in Lithuania and the British Council Lithuania.
 I teach a course in radio documentary production at the Lithuanian Journalism Center and mentor participants of the Ake Blomstrom international training program for talented audio producers.
 ---